viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 Now, wire and power your Peristaltic Pump [motor](/components/motor/) to complete your hardware setup.

-1. Connect your battery to the DC power pins on your motor speed controller.
+1. Use your wire leads or [alligator wire clips](https://www.amazon.com/Goupchn-Alligator-Breadboard-Flexible-Electrical/dp/B08M5P6LHR/) to connect your battery to the DC power pins on your motor speed controller.
+Note that you must insert the end of the jumper wires into the DC gates on the controller and tighten the screws on these gates with your screwdriver to close the wires inside of the gates.
-2. Then, connect the output pins on your motor speed controller to the pump.
+1. Then, use [alligator wire clips](https://www.amazon.com/Goupchn-Alligator-Breadboard-Flexible-Electrical/dp/B08M5P6LHR/) to connect the output pins on your motor speed controller to the pump.
+Note that you must insert the end of the jumper wires into the output gates on the controller and tighten the screws on these gates with your screwdriver to close the wires inside of the gates.
-3. Connect the GND pin on the pump to the breadboard and terminal.
+1. Connect the GND pin on the controller to GND on the Pi.
+You can either bend or soldier the jumper wires here to make the connection.
+As long as the end of the wire is touching the GND hole of the motor speed controller, the pump should be able to function properly.
-4. Connect the PWM pin on the pump to [Pin 12](https://pinout.xyz/pinout/pin12_gpio18) of the Pi.
+1. Connect the PWM pin on the pump to [Pin 12 (GPIO 18)](https://pinout.xyz/pinout/pin12_gpio18) of the Pi.
-5. Connect the plastic tubing to the pump.
-Put the suction end inside of your water container, and the output end inside of the container holding your plant.
+Note that the controller does not come with header pins.
+You can either bend or soldier the jumper wires here to make the connection.
+As long as the end of the wire is touching the PWM hole of the motor speed controller, the pump should be able to function properly.

 ## Program Your Plant Watering Robot